City-Bureau/field-guide/site/content/on-assignment/notetaking.md

 * Describe or list next steps and solutions presented at the meeting
 * Name and quote community members who spoke or presented at the meeting— you may need to approach them after the meeting to ensure you have their names spelled correctly
 * Note features of the room and the overall environment of the meeting
-* **Recommended:** Take video and/or photos of the meeting.
+* **Recommended:** Take photos and/or audio or video recording of the meeting.
 Feel free to move about the room to capture the best images.
 * **For digital notes only:** Add links to news stories, research reports, previous meetings notes and related governmental websites in your text

 ## MEETING NOTES TEMPLATE